gbif/data-blog/.history/content/post/2026-01-21-rule-based-annotations/index.en_20260129112636.md

 ## What About Filtering Ocean Records?

 While it's technically possible to create rules marking terrestrial species in ocean areas as suspicious, **we recommend using specialized cleaning tools for this task** instead of the GBIF rule-based annotation system.
+Don't waste your time.

 The [CoordinateCleaner R package](https://ropensci.github.io/CoordinateCleaner/) is great for detecting common spatial errors in occurrence data, including ocean records for terrestrial species.